K0I05/ESP32-S3_SDI12/components/esp_sdi12_master/README.md

 ## ESP32-S3 SDI-12 Electrical Interface

 There are basic SDI-12 circuit examples provided in the published SDI-12 protocol standard.
-However, for greater flexibility and versatility, the LTC2873 (<https://www.analog.com/en/products/ltc2873.html>) single-bus RS-485/RS-232 multiprotocol transceiver with switchable termination by Analog Devices was utilized and evaluated with the Analog Devices DC2364A evaluation board (<https://www.analog.com/en/resources/evaluation-hardware-and-software/evaluation-boards-kits/dc2364a.html#eb-overview>).
+However, for greater flexibility and versatility, the LTC2873 single-bus RS-485/RS-232 multiprotocol transceiver with switchable termination by Analog Devices was utilized and evaluated with the Analog Devices DC2364A evaluation board.
 The LTC2873 is user configurable through GPIO pins for hardware interfacing with the microcontroller and can be programmed for RS-485 with full or half-duplex, RS-422, RS-232, and SDI-12 communication protocols.
 The LTC2873 supports tri-state conditions through the receiver enable (RE) and driver enable (DE) pins making it suitable for SDI-12 communication protocol.

 ![LTC2873 Block Diagram](images/LTC2873_Block_Diagram.png)